 from the navigation bar and click Normalization Packages.

-Click the Clone Package icon under the Actions column for the package.
+Click the Clone Package icon under Actions.

 Cloning a Normalization Package¶

 To clone multiple normalization packages, select the respective packages.
-Click the More drop-down menu and choose Clone Selected Packages.
+Click the More drop-down and choose Clone Selected Packages.

 Normalization Packages¶